Museum of Cardiff: The Cardiff Story Museum

 Centenary celebrations for Cardiff commenced in 2005; Cardiff having become a city in 1905, and the capital city in 1955.
 Funding from the Millennium Commission and Cardiff Council for celebratory events financed the Museum Project’s first exhibition programme.
 Following on from Moving Stories, Cardiff’s Century exhibition opened to give an insight into how the city has changed between 1905 and 2005.
 20,947 people visited the exhibition over 6 months.
 These exhibitions were based on people’s stories with educational content and an interactive element.
 According to a Cardiff Visitor Survey 2005, an annual survey of around 1,000 visitors to Cardiff, 68% of respondents said they are very or fairly likely to visit a Cardiff museum.

 In February 2006, a Capital Scheme bid to Cardiff Council was successful.
 Revenue commitments for developing the project were approved together with agreement in principle to support the capital costs of £4 million.

 In March 2006, the South Wales Echo launched Our Cardiff Museum campaign, which asked readers what themes should be included in the final museum, what objects and stories they might have available, and generally voiced strong support.

 In April and May 2007, as part of the planning process for the new museum, Redman Design and the Cardiff Museum project brought together a diverse group of 25 people representing local history societies, community organisations, historians, archives, libraries, the media, educators, tourism and artists.
 The group discussed the ‘why’, ‘who’, ‘what’ and ‘how’ of the museum, coming up with ideas that Redman Design would be able to turn into how the museum could look.

 In January 2008, a public consultation was held to see the museum plans so far.
 Most of the suggestions for themes for the museum were incorporated into the designs.
 This is in addition to the Access, Learning and Young People’s panels and focus groups, who advised on specific aspects of the design and content.
 In May 2008, the Scheme Design for the museum was completed.

 Museum of Cardiff

 In 2019, the Cardiff Story Museum changed its name to the Museum of Cardiff.
 This was following a public consultation that was held.

+In January 2023 Cardiff Council launched a consultation on the future of the museum.
+One option involved the Museum of Cardiff leaving the Old Library and becoming a mobile exhibition, saving the council a potential £266,000 a year.
+Protests were held in February, leading to the council deciding to keep the museum in the Old Library while they undertook "a detailed examination" of the best way forward.
+A new five-year lease was secured in July 2023.